etna-alternance/quixote-doc/Writing_your_first_script.md

 ## What is a moulinette ?

 A moulinette describes operations that should be applied to a particular piece of data, in order to produce a result.
 A typical example would be in the context of the validation of an exercise.
-The mou

 With **Quixote**, a moulinette is a set of scripts and resources specifying the job's execution environment and behavior.